-UCA: Accommodation info UPN: Accomodation info UG: Student Housing info UALG: Accommodation info UNIST: Accommodation info NORD: Accomodation info UM: Accommodation info
+UCA: Accommodation info

+UPN: Accomodation info

+UG: Student Housing info

-27 here.
+UALG: Accommodation info

+UNIST: Accommodation info

+NORD: Accomodation info

+UM: Accommodation info

-The programme provides you with insurance coverage for a period, two-year in compliance with the mobility requirements for among partners universities.
+The programme provides you with insurance coverage for a two-year period, in compliance with the requirements for mobility among partners universities.
 You will receive a detailed insurance package once the enrolment process is completed.

 If you are EU student it is strongly recommended that you are in possession of a European Health Insurance Card.
-This free card gives medically to access state-provided necessary, healthcare during a temporary stay in any of the EU countries.
-More information on the card and on how to obtain it is available
+This free card gives medically to access state-provided necessary, healthcare during temporary stay in any of the countries.
+EU More information on the card and on how to obtain it is available here.